Welcome to the Evans County Assessors Office Web Site!

 Old Sunbury Road runs through the county.
 Laid out in the 1790s, it was one of the longest vehicular thoroughfares of the post-revolutionary period.

 Evans County residents and visitors alike enjoy the amenities of several local parks.
-Bacon-Ford Park is located in Claxton.
-Rocks River Park on the Canoochee River features camping, picnicking, and boating facilities.
+Evans County Public Fishing Area is located just outside of Daisy just off of US Highway 280.
+The public fishing area features camping, picnicking, boating, archery, and waterfowl.

 Much of the southeastern part of Evans County is occupied by Fort Stewart, a U.S. Army base used as a flight training center.